 FE News: Marketing in the Age of AI: The New Skillset Shaping Tomorrow’s Professionals

-CIM chief executive Chris Daly recently wrote a piece on the rise of AI in marketing, why it’s crucial for marketers to upskill as the technology continues to evolve and the importance of keeping up to date with the latest and upcoming legislation, including the Data Use and Access Act and AI Regulation Bill.
+CIM chief executive Chris Daly recently wrote a thought leadership piece on the rise of AI in marketing, why it’s crucial for marketers to upskill as the technology continues to evolve and the importance of keeping up to date with the latest and upcoming legislation, including the Data Use and Access Act and AI Regulation Bill.

 New Digital Age: The end of Search as we know it: why marketers now earn trust, not clicks

-With users increasingly bypassing traditional search engines and turning to AI models like ChatGPT, CIM CE Chris Daly wrote a byline piece for the New Digital Age, explaining why marketers must now earn trust, rather than clicks.
+With users increasingly bypassing traditional search engines and turning to AI models like ChatGPT, CIM CE Chris Daly wrote a byline article for the New Digital Age, explaining why marketers must now earn trust, rather than clicks.

 CIM’s four guiding principles for AI usage were included in the article, developed to help marketers navigate the ethical complexities of AI.